Summary – Living Alone with Dementia: Key Risks and Solutions

 Wandering and Disorientation

-Wandering is a common behaviour among dementia patients.
+Wandering is a common behaviour among dementia some patients.
 Without supervision, they risk getting lost and facing dangers like traffic or extreme weather.

 Environmental Hazards at Home